 Even though this architectural masterpiece is a tower, the name Gonbad-e Qabus means the dome of Qabus.

 Isfahan Imam Square

 Naghshe Jahan Square, also known as Imam Square, is a magnificent square filled with wonders and archeological masterpieces dating back to the Safavid Era.
 In this UNESCO World Heritage Site, there are great attractions around every corner, and there is a wide variety of shops offering the handicrafts and art of Isfahan.
-Isfahan is also famous for its art of miniature and carpet weaving which is inscribed in UNESCO as well.
+Isfahan is also famous for its art of Persian miniature and Persian carpet weaving which is inscribed in UNESCO as well.
 The silk carpet is among the high-quality handicrafts.
 UNESCO has inscribed Sericulture and traditional production of silk for weaving on the Representative List of the Intangible Cultural Heritage of Humanity in 2022.

 Isfahan Jameh Mosque

 Jameh Mosque of Isfahan is one of the most outstanding works of architecture in Iran and one of the attractions of Isfahan.
 Since its different parts were built and repaired in different historical periods, the present collection is like a massive museum, representing the process of transformation and evolution of Iranian architecture in the Islamic period.
 The architecture of the mosque is a mixture of all Persian architectural arts.
 You will see Persian architectural beauty at every turn.
 There is a whole world of art inside the mosque when you take a closer look.